mayasharma2110/Bookworm/README.md

 ### Acknowledgments

-* Code Institute for teaching me the basics of HTML, CSS, Materializecss, JavaScript, jQuery, Python, MongoDB, mySQL and Flask to allow me to create this website.
+* Code Institute for teaching me the basics of HTML, CSS, Materializecss, JavaScript, jQuery, Python, MongoDB and Flask to allow me to create this website.

 * My mentor Antonio Rodriguez who helped provide feedback on this website and improvements that could be made.